Most respondents rank the facilities as above average.

 How did you prepare for the interview?

-Applicants were impressed by the laid-back interview atmosphere, the extensive library resources, and the welcoming and friendly demeanor of the faculty and students.
-They appreciated feeling recruited rather than having to plead for admission.
+Applicants were impressed by the laid-back interview atmosphere, the size of the library, and the welcoming and friendly nature of the faculty and students.
+They appreciated feeling recruited and valued during the admissions process.

 How friendly and open the faculty and student were.
 I felt like the whole time they were trying to recruit me, not me trying to be admitted, and pleading to get in.

-Applicants commonly wished they had known to wear a suit if male, that the process typically takes around half an hour, and the time commitment required for the writing sample.
+Applicants commonly wished they had known the importance of dressing professionally, the overall duration of the process, and the time commitment required for the writing sample.

 they were not organized, look like they have made their decision already and this interview is pointless.their questions were irrelevent.I have had interview in other school and really impressed me.the interviewers didn't introduced themselve and during the process kept looking at their watch and at the end didnot ask me if I have any question.
 They told me time is up.